-- Utilize our Career Counselor to help survey students to find vocational and academic interests for life beyond high school. - Staff will tweek and develop in-house academic and vocational opportunities for students. - Work with Lethbridge College, Medicine Hat College and the University of Lethbridge to place individuals in their various programs for ELW week. - Work with the HSD Admin.
-Leadership team as we plan and implement ELW for VHS students Work with other high schools in Horizon that are also creating the ELW experience for their
+- \Utilize our Career Counselor to help survey students to find vocational and academic interests for life beyond high school. - \Staff will tweek and develop in-house academic and vocational opportunities for students. - \Form a stronger connection and reliance on Career Transitions as they are adapting and providing opportunities to students within the Covid pandemic.